-The SPX9m is initially in the Live Camera Display mode whenever power is applied to the unit.
-Live cameras can be displayed in full frame and full frame sequence formats.
-Any display can be frozen using a front panel button, the IR remote control, or external signal input.
-In live mode only, the unit can be programmed to sequence one or more cameras with a programmable dwell time.
+The DPX9m will initially be in the live camera display mode whenever power is applied to the unit.
+Live cameras can be displayed in 3x3, quad, PIP, dual PIP, split screen, squish screen, or full frame formats.
+In addition, any display may be frozen using a front panel button, the IR remote control, or external signal input.
+In any of these display modes, the unit can be programmed to sequence one or more cameras with a programmable dwell time.
+All live camera displays, with the exception of 3x3 format, are in real time (30 frames/60 fields per second NTSC/EIA, or 25 frames/50 fields per second PAL/CCIR).
+The DPX9m is compatible with monochrome (B/W) and color cameras.